-The Women Poets' Prize is free to enter.
+The Women Poets' Prize is currently on hiatus.

-The Prize will support creatively ambitious practitioners – poets who are making or are capable of making a significant contribution to the UK poetry landscape.
-It will gift freedom and inspire potential, embracing excellence in poetic practice.
-Applications are open to female-identifying poets of all ages, at any stage in their development; emerging or established, who are resident in the UK/Northern Ireland.
+The Women Poets’ Prize supports creatively ambitious practitioners – poets who are making or are capable of making a significant contribution to the UK poetry landscape.
+It gifts freedom and inspires potential, embracing excellence in poetic practice.
+Applications are open to women poets of all ages, at any stage in their development; emerging or more established, who are resident in the UK/Northern Ireland.
 The Rebecca Swift Foundation is invested in ensuring a culturally and creatively diverse shortlist and warmly encourages applications from individuals who may not normally consider applying for prizes, awards, or development opportunities.
-Following the initial application stage, a reading panel will select a longlist of 40-60 applicants whose work will then be read by a panel of industry judges.
+Following the initial application stage, a reading panel will select a longlist of 30 applicants whose work will then be read by a panel of industry judges.
 A resulting shortlist of nine poets will be revealed, before the final selection of three awardees is made by the mentors who will work with the winning poets.

 The Women Poets’ Prize aims to be accessible to as many women poets as possible.
 Our definition of poetry is, therefore, broad and dynamic: we are as interested in the ideas running through your work as we are in the way that your work appears visually on the page.
 As such, applicants are asked to send the following:

 - A statement detailing why you write poetry.
 What do you aim for your poems to achieve?
 What influences and inspires your work?
+Please include a very brief overview of where you are in your writing career currently.
 (300 words max)

-Before entering, please read the Women Poet’s Prize terms and conditions.
+Before entering, please ensure you have read the Women Poets’ Prize terms and conditions.